 So, Will Delta 8 Get You High?

-Users suggest that its high is more clear-headed and is not characterized by confusion, anxiety, or paranoia, which are some of the unpleasant side effects of delta-9 overconsumption.
+Users suggest that its high is more clear-headed, without any confusion, anxiety, or paranoia.
+As we know, these are just some of the unpleasant side effects of delta-9 overconsumption.

 However, some users note that due to the less intense effects, it is possible to overconsume delta-8-THC.